About the Program

 - Civilian oversight of the military in Mexico and across Latin America.

-The CAMPI program publishes research briefs, reports, and codebooks intended for use by researchers, policymakers, and the public.
+The CAMPI program publishes research briefs, reports, articles, and codebooks intended for use by researchers, policymakers, and the public.

 On March 2, the Strauss Center welcomed Joy Olson, Consultant; Former Executive Director of the Washington Office on Latin America (WOLA), for a virtual talk on “Challenges in U.S./Mexico/Central America Policy at the Beginning of…

 On November 16, the Strauss Center welcomed Ben Rohrbaugh, a fellow of Strauss’ Central America and Mexico Policy Initiative and the author of More or Less Afraid of Nearly Everything: Homeland Security, Borders, and Disasters in…